bluikko/Start-WSUSCleanup/README.md

 # Start-WSUSCleanup
 WSUS periodic maintenance script.

 WSUS requires periodic maintenance.
-If maintenance is not done, the database tables grow too large and WSUS will stop working with various errors.
+If the maintenance is not done, the database tables grow too large and WSUS will stop working with various errors.
 Cleaning the database becames difficult if the database is left without maintenance.

 This script does the following steps: